PeterBParker/OneYearNightmare/README.md

 ### Do Once

 1. If missing test data, export the project data with `gcloud firestore export  gs://oneyearnightmarefirstsite.appspot.com/firestore_export`

+- You may need to remove the data from the Storage db before running the command if you've done this before.

 2. Downloaded the test data `gsutil -m cp -R gs://oneyearnightmarefirstsite.appspot.com/firestore_export .`

 ### Do every time